SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 Specific forest management terms (methods, etc.) were found mainly from FAO’s Agrovoc thesaurus (<a id="agrovoc">[FAO, n.d.](#f15)</a>) and from a search query prepared in an earlier project for capturing forestry literature (<a id="stateforest">[Päivinen et al. (2021); International Status of Finnish Forest Research, Tapio research](#f16)</a>).

 This query consists of 3 phrases.
-Terrestrial and freshwater terms are **not** combined with the phrases 15.2.

 #### Phrase 1